tommeswick/phase_field_fracture_optimal_control/paper.md

    be run in the (Linux) terminal via ./JCP_5_1_1 by taking implicitly the parameter file dope.prm into account.

-4. The results of this code (see local folder Results/ (this name given in dope.prm (bottom), which can be thus changed when multiple simulations shall be run simultaneously) ) should then reproduce Example 1 (Section 5.1.1) of [@JCP2022].
+4. The results of this code are by default stored in the folder Results/, an alternative name can specified in dope.rpm.
+This is especially useful, when multiple simulations shall be run simultaneously.
+   In the current configuration the code should then reproduce Example 1 (Section 5.1.1) of [@JCP2022].
 To compare the terminal output of the current implementation with own runs, the log file dope_Aug_12_2024.log can be used.

 # References